All about energy in Brussels. A Sibelga initiative

 What is the point of vehicle-to-grid?

-Does the vehicle-to-grid have potential in Belgium?
+What is the potential in Belgium?

 In 2040 there will be between 900,000 and 2.5 million electric vehicles in Belgium alone.
 This is what a study by Elia, the Belgian transmission system operator, reveals.